PrisWen/100-days-of-code/README.md

 **Today's Progress :** Today I learned how to convert an image to black and white, resizing and tile and image using Python and OpenCV.

 **Thoughts :** I almost finish the project in Python OpenCV

+## Day 13 : May 9 , 2020 |  Kaggle's Python Course

+**Today's Progress :** Today I learned how to calling functions and defining my own, using Python's built in documentation and using booleans for branching logical

+**Thoughts :** The course is interesting with the support of Kaggle